gu-fan/riv.vim/README.rst

 Folding
 ~~~~~~~~

-**Folding** is a vim feature
+**Folding** is a vim feature to display a range of lines as a single line.

-to display a range of lines as single line.
+Thus you can get a better overview of the strucutre of documents.

-Then you can get a better overview of the strucutre of documents.
+And you can manage the folded lines with actions as one line,

-And manage the folded structure with actions like: select, copy, paste... as one line.
+like: select, copy, paste ... etc.

 Riv fold reStructuredText file with sections, lists, and blocks automatically,
 And provide extra infos of them.